Recurve vs Compound Crossbow: Key Differences Explained

 A compound crossbow combines features of both the traditional crossbow and the compound bow.
 Like a traditional crossbow, it reduces the effort needed to draw the string, but it also increases arrow speed, similar to a compound bow.

-Currently, compound crossbows are widely used for hunting, though some European countries restrict their use.
 They are also popular for target shooting.
 A compound crossbow has a draw weight of around 150 pounds, with projectile speeds reaching 350 to 420 feet per second (FPS).
 Arrows, or bolts, used in these crossbows are approximately 14 to 22 inches long and weigh between 30 and 35 grams.

 What is a Recurve Crossbow?